Editor’s Choice -

 E-mail:You may e-mail us at: email@example.com

-Payment:We accept VISA and MASTERCARD for payment.
+Payment:We accept VISA, MASTERCARD and DISCOVER for payment.

 Cancellations:Due to the intimacy of the inn cancellations and early departures affect us greatly.
 The Percy Inn requires a 14 day advance for cancellations when your travel needs change.
 When you cancel within 14 days of your scheduled arrival we must charge you for your full stay unless we resell your room in which case a $50 fee applies plus any shortfall in the rebooking rate for another guest.
 If you cancel more than 14 days in advance of arrival a $20 cancellation fee applies.
 If you rebook with us within 30 days, that fee is waived.
 Be sure to receive a written confirmation of your cancellation with the conditions and a cancellation number to prevent billing discrepancies.
 Your online confirmation will contain cancellation details and fees that may apply to your booking.